chainapsis/oko/CONTRIBUTING.md

 <scope>: <description>
 ```

-1. scope: A package or module that is most relevant to the commit.
-Please choose
+1. **scope**: A package or module that is most relevant to the commit.
+Please
-   one that you think is the most helpful to convey your intent of the commit
+   choose one that you think is the most helpful to convey your intent of the
-   message. e.g., `crypto`, `demo_web`.
+   commit message. e.g., `crypto`, `demo_web`.
+2. **description**: A phrase that starts with a lowercase letter (adn often
+   verb).
-2. Commit message title of length equal to or less than 80 characters.
+3. Commit message title is of length equal to or less than 80 characters.